wbalmer/petitRADTRANS/docs/content/contributing.rst

 15. Create a `merge request <https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html>`_.

 You may contact by mail members of the development team to inform them about your (future) merge request at any time in the development process.
 Stay available in case modifications are requested by the development team before merging your branch.

-.. important:: If you plan for a large addition that takes a lot of time to develop, please inform the development team early.
-You may be integrated into the development team for a better coordination of development efforts.

 .. tip:: Make atomic Git commits, accompanying comments should be short but descriptive, starting with a verb in the infinitive.